michellewatts20000/hearo/README.md

 ## What?

 Find quiet places to socialise in Sydney.
-An app that let's you search for quiet places and review places for their loudness.
+An app that lets you search for quiet places and review places for their loudness.

 ## Table of Contents